 A COMMUNITY PROPOSAL

 Thank you for visiting the Lincoln Akerman School (LAS) Renovation site.
-Feel free to Join our email list!
+Join our email list!

 Proposals to address the LAS facility have been presented to voters for the past few years, favored by over 50 percent of the voters each time, though short of the 60 percent needed for a bond to pass.

-In an effort to find fair and common ground, the LAS School Board proposes a building addition to address only our most critical space needs, reduced in cost by 35% and including:
+In an effort to find fair and common ground, the LAS School Board proposes a building addition to address only our most critical space needs, including:

 -- A dedicated Gym/Physical Education Classroom

 -- Adequate classroom space for Music Education